 Opening Weekend Gross: $1.5 million

 Domestic Gross: $2.7 million

-In this family adventure, overworked radio show psychologist Jack Black takes his children, Ashley and Josh, on vacation to a Canadian town where — legend has it — a dragon-like creature named Orky lives in the lake.
-Initially, Ashley is the only one who believes Orky is real, but her brother and father eventually come around.
+In this family adventure, overworked radio show psychologist Jack Black (played by Mark Harmon of NCIS fame) takes his children on vacation to a Canadian town where — legend has it — a dragon-like creature named Orky lives in the lake.
 They all must work together to save the creature, who is dying from the toxic waste that’s been dumped in the lake.
-Mark Harmon, star of the hit television series “NCIS,” plays Jack Black, and Joshua Jackson of “Dawson’s Creek” plays his son.
+Joshua Jackson of “Dawson’s Creek” plays Harmon’s son.